 - Address inappropriate behaviour in ways appropriate to my role.

 - Recognise leaders exist at all levels in my organisation and communities.

 - Always demonstrate the principles of a positive culture of equality, diversity, and inclusion.

-- Am committed to implementing and working by this Core Code.
+- Am committed to implementing and working by this Code of Ethics.